CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Methodology

-\paragraph{Prediction target} To address the issues, we first propose to predict the future motion directly, which is the same objective used in VAE-based works \cite{DBLP:conf/eccv/YuanK20,DBLP:conf/iccv/MaoLS21}.
+However, the $\epsilon$-prediction target in the diffusion formulation presented above hinders HMP models from enjoying the aforementioned GCN-DCT design's learning benefits, and also prevents them from leveraging various motion losses that have been extensively studied in previous works \cite{DBLP:conf/cvpr/KocabasAB20, DBLP:journals/tog/HarveyYNP20}.
+To address these, we choose to predict the future motion directly \cite{tevet2023human}.
 Specifically, instead of predicting $\epsilon$, we choose another reparameterization such that $\hat{y}_0 \leftarrow G_{\theta}(y_t, x, t)$, where $\hat{y}_0$ is the learned approximation of target future motion $y_0$.
-After we obtain $\hat{y}_0$, such predicted motion future is diffused $t-1$ steps, and used as input to generate the next prediction on the sampling chain.
-The entire sampling process is illustrated in \cref{fig:sampling}.
-The forward diffusion process can be simplified as:
+This predicted motion $\hat{y}_0$ is then diffused back through $t-1$ steps and, together with the provided motion history $x$, are used to generate the subsequent predictions in the sampling chain.
+With $\bar{\alpha}_{t} = \prod_{s=1}^{t} \alpha_s$, the forward diffusion process in \cref{eq::forward_diff} can be simplified as: